carloslme/itesm-mlops/module-3/session-9/activity/refactorization.md

 ## Modifications

-Add your code to refractorize this code to make it cleaner and modular.
+Add your code to refactorize this code to make it cleaner and modular.